Traumatic Brain Injury

 Statewide, the Oregon Traumatic Brain Injury Consulting team is comprised of consultants including parents, individuals with TBI, speech-language pathologists, counselors, school psychologists, classroom teachers, special educators, paraprofessionals, occupational and physical therapists, and school nurses.
 This team offers in-service training, information and consultation to brain injury survivors, their families, and educators working with students with brain injury.

 Our District is a strong supporter of this program, allowing several of its staff members release time and support to receive the training necessary to be members of this state-wide network.
-Serving the Central and Southern Oregon coast are TBI Consulting Team members:
+Serving the Central and Southern Oregon coast.

 One of our main goals is to help students with TBI or ABI (Acquired Brain Injuries) to reenter the academic world and develop adequate behaviors to function in the everyday world.
 Our team works together to address several topics on an individual by individual basis: